Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 - Oyster shells or a high calcium treat for strong eggshells

-If you want your chickens to forage for their diet (not recommended – read why here) or want to grow food for them to reduce feed costs, you can read about alternative feeds here and what chickens can eat from the garden here.
+If you want to grow food for your chickens to reduce feed costs, you can read about alternative feeds here and what chickens can eat from the garden here.

 Many people do grow food for their chickens – corn, wheat, and millet are good options, although you will need to supplement with something like black soldier fly larvae or eggs for additional protein.

-If you want to make your own feed, you can use my recipe here, or if you want to buy a commercial layer feed, here’s my recommendation.
+If you want to make your own feed, you can use my recipe here, or if you want to buy a commercial layer feed, I recommend a quality high protein feed.

 You will also need a feeder.
 While a big dog bowl is one option, you can also use an automatic feeder, which will make life easier for you (especially important if you work late).
 You can read about the chicken feeders I recommend here.